DhruvPatel01/DhruvPatel01.github.io/content/notes/Physics/Theoretical_Minimum/QM-Notes/index.md

 ## Differences from Classical Mechanics
 1. States have different logical structure than CM.
-2. States and measurements are different unlike CM. e.g. Position and Momemntum can be determined by experiments in CM.
+2. States and measurements are different unlike CM. e.g., Position and Momemntum can be determined by experiments in CM.

 ## Spins
-Particles have properties attached to it. e.g. mass, electric charge.
+Particles have properties attached to it. e.g., mass, electric charge.

 Even a specific particle is not completely specified by its position.